yadayada/acd_cli/docs/FUSE.rst

 Linux and Mac OS.

 ..
 NOTE::
-    Changes made to your cloud drive storage not using acd\_cli will no longer be synchronized automatically.
+    Changes made to your Amazon Drive not using acd\_cli will no longer be synchronized automatically.
 See the ``--interval`` option below to re-enable automatic synchronization.

 ..
 WARNING::
-    Using acd_cli's CLI commands (e.g. upload or sync) while having the cloud drive mounted may lead to errors or corruption of the node cache.
+    Using acd_cli's CLI commands (e.g. upload or sync) while having the drive mounted may lead to errors or corruption of the node cache.

 Mount Options